Updated March 3, 2023

 With everything happening over the internet, it is important that the content over the internet is well organized and is up to date.
 For the ease of this purpose, there are various content management systems available in the market.
-Namely, these include WordPress, Drupal, Joomla, etc. Drupal is an open source management system which helps in managing content over the internet.
+Namely, these include WordPress, Drupal, Joomla, etc. Drupal is an open-source management system that helps in managing content over the internet.
 It is used by many organizations and maintains all websites.
-Joomla is also an open source platform where different websites and applications can be created.
+Joomla is also an open-source platform where different websites and applications can be created.
 It can connect to any database like MySQL or PostgreSQL to manage and deliver content easily.
 Let us have a look at the difference between both Drupal vs Joomla CMS’s.

-Head To Head Comparison Between Drupal vs Joomla (Infographics)
+Head To Head Comparison Between Drupal and Joomla (Infographics)

 Below is the top 5 difference between Drupal vs Joomla

-- With so many CMS present in market Joomla vs Drupal also stand a strong competition to all.
+- With so many CMS present in the market, Joomla vs Drupal also stands a strong competition to all.
 Joomla means “all together” in Swahili.
 It is the second most used and popular CMS after WordPress.
-It is based on PHP and SQL database.
+It is based on PHP and SQL databases.

 - Drupal, on the other hand, stands third in the race of CMS.
 It is mostly used to build enterprise sites.
 It is also among the most technically advanced CMS.

-- When I arise to costs both Drupal vs Joomla are free but you can get advanced features when you choose the premium package.
-Drupal is not easy to develop and unless you have the programming skills you will need to pay to use it.
+- When I arise to costs, both Drupal and Joomla are free, but you can get advanced features when choosing the premium package.
+Drupal is not easy to develop, and unless you have programming skills, you will need to pay to use it.

 Drupal vs Joomla Comparison Table